OpenAstronomy/openastronomy.github.io/_projects/2026/sunpy/radiospectra.md

 ### Expected Outcomes

-By the end of the project the student will deliver:
+By the end of the project the contributor will deliver:
 - A redesigned, coordinate-aware Spectra object with a clear external API that:
   - Provides a WCS-like mapping from physical coordinates (time, frequency) to array indices
   - Supports axis-aware operations (e.g., slicing, scaling, statistics) by index or coordinate